 This disease may also affect the following test results:

-- Antithyroid drugs can block or change how the thyroid gland uses iodine.
-These drugs may be used to control the overactive thyroid gland before surgery or radioiodine therapy or as a long-term treatment.
+- May be used to control the overactive thyroid gland before surgery or radioiodine therapy

 If you have had radioactive iodine treatment or surgery, you will need to take replacement thyroid hormones for the rest of your life.
 This is because these treatments destroy or remove the gland.